jmcerrejon/localdynamizer/README.md

 ![PUSH Workflow](https://github.com/jmcerrejon/localdynamizer/workflows/PUSH%20Workflow/badge.svg?branch=master)

 This panel (only in Spanish atm) tries to help community managers to manage their clients' social networks.
-For now it is a proof of concept with sections to import resources that can serve them, an agenda to keep appointments and a database with clients (here called stores).
+For now it's a proof of concept with sections to import resources that can serve them, an agenda to keep appointments and a database with clients (here called stores).

 -   Site under development at: https://dinamizadorlocal.com (Ask me for a user if you want to test it).

--   ⏰ Estimated hours of work so far: 130 hours.
+-   ⏰ Estimated hours of work so far: 133 hours.

 -   More screenshots on [screenshots directory](./screenshots).